jpype-project/jpype/doc/userguide.rst

 - **none**, There is no way to convert.
 - **explicit (E)**, JPype can convert the desired type, but only explicitly via casting.
-Explicit conversions are only excute automatically in the case of a return from a proxy.
+Explicit conversions are only execute automatically in the case of a return from a proxy.
 - **implicit (I)**, JPype will convert as needed.
 - **exact (X)**, Like implicit, but when deciding with method overload